linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 16 Scenario Analysis and Stress Testing.md

 # Example 16.1

 As a simple example of reverse stress testing, suppose a financial institution has positions in four European call options on an asset.
 The asset price is 50, the risk-free rate is 3\%, the volatility is 20\%, and there is no income on the asset.
 The positions, strike prices, and lives of the options are as indicated in the table below.
 The current value of the position (in millions of dollars) is -25.90.
 A numerical procedure can be used to search for one-day changes in the asset price and the volatility that will lead to the greatest losses.
 Some bounds should be put on the changes that are considered.
-We assume that the asset price will not decrease below  $40 or increase above$ 60.
+We assume that the asset price will not decrease below  \$40 or increase above\$ 60.
 It is assumed that the volatility will not fall below 10\% or rise above 30\%.

 <table><tr><td>Position (000s)</td><td>Strike Price</td><td>Life (years)</td><td>Position Value ($ millions)</td></tr><tr><td>+250</td><td>50</td><td>1.0</td><td>1,176.67</td></tr><tr><td>-125</td><td>60</td><td>1.5</td><td>-293.56</td></tr><tr><td>-75</td><td>40</td><td>0.8</td><td>-843.72</td></tr><tr><td>-50</td><td>55</td><td>0.5</td><td>-65.30</td></tr><tr><td>Total</td><td></td><td></td><td>-25.90</td></tr></table>

-Using the formulas for valuing European options (see Appendix E) in conjunction with Excel's Solver, the worst loss is found to be when the volatility decreases to  $10\%$  and the asset price falls to  $45.99.
-The loss is$ 289.38 million.
+Using the formulas for valuing European options (see Appendix E) in conjunction with Excel's Solver, the worst loss is found to be when the volatility decreases to  $10\%$  and the asset price falls to  \$45.99.
+The loss is\$ 289.38 million.
 Reverse stress testing therefore shows that the financial institution is most exposed to a reduction of about  $8\%$  in the asset price combined with a sharp decline in volatility.

 This might seem to be an unreasonable scenario.
 It is unlikely that volatility would go down sharply when the asset price declines by  $8\%$ .
 Solver could be run again with the lower bound to volatility being  $20\%$  instead of  $10\%$ .
-This gives a worst-case loss occurring when the volatility stays at  $20\%$  and the asset price falls to $42.86.
-The loss is then $87.19 million.
+This gives a worst-case loss occurring when the volatility stays at  $20\%$  and the asset price falls to \$42.86.
+The loss is then \$87.19 million.

 Searching over all the market variables to which a financial institution is exposed in the way indicated in Example 16.1 is in practice usually not computationally feasible.
 One approach is to identify 5 to 10 key market variables and assume that changes in other variables are dependent on changes in these variables.